Exploring the 1969 offshore disaster and ancient natural petroleum seeps.

-The Santa Barbara Maritime Museum educates young people about California’s offshore industries, including the diving technologies used in the Santa Barbara Channel.
-Exhibits explain the continuing process of oil emerging from natural seeps in the channel – today visited by tourists in boats.
+The Santa Barbara Maritime Museum educates visitors about California’s offshore industries, including the diving technologies used in the Santa Barbara Channel.
+Exhibits explain the continuing process of oil emerging from natural seeps in the channel — today visited by tourists in boats.

-To protect southern California’s beaches, one community organization, Stop Oil Seeps California, advocates lifting the state and federal moratoriums on offshore oil exploration and production.
-“Only through education can Californians and Americans learn the truth about the massive amounts of natural oil and gas seepage pollution coming from offshore Santa Barbara, California’s coastal areas,” SOS California explains.
+To protect southern California’s beaches, one community organization, Stop Oil Seeps California, has advocated lifting the state and federal moratoriums on offshore oil exploration and production, maintaining that “only through education can Californians and Americans learn the truth about the massive amounts of natural oil and gas seepage pollution coming from offshore Santa Barbara, California’s coastal areas.”